reidrac/pyglet-pixfont/README.md

 This is a very simple implementation of pixel fonts for pyglet.
-The basic idea is to prepare an image with the font characters and use pyglet's `Sprite` class to render text using in an efficient way.
+The basic idea is to prepare an image with the font characters and use pyglet's `Sprite` class to render text using a `Batch` in an efficient way.

 First register a font::